LearnersGuild/learning-os/game/rule-book.md

 Players/learners who accept this invitation become **agents**.
 All learners start the game as a **free agent**, i.e. an agent who doesn't belong to an agency.

 Free agents start the game in the **open market**, where they meet other free agents as well as agents who work within agencies.
-Some of these agents will be more skilled and will be able to provide mentorship, others will be less skilled and will be seeking support.
+Some of these agents will be more skilled and act as **mentor agents**, others will be less skilled and will be seeking support.

 To move forward in the game, agents bid on client-defined contracts for projects that will build their portfolio and resume.
 Contracts are awarded to agents based on their current portfolio and the skills they have on their resume.